More students may have died at former Yukon residential school than originally thought, committee says | CBC News

 TRC identified 20 who died at Choutla school; CYFN committee says it identified 42 students it can’t find

-More children may have died at the former Choutla Indian Residential School in Carcross than was previously thought, according to a committee of the Council of Yukon First Nations (CFYN).
+More children may have died at the former Choutla Indian Residential School in Carcross than was previously thought, according to a committee of the Council of Yukon First Nations (CYFN).

 Adeline Webber, who chairs the council's Residential School Burial Sites Committee, said its researcher identified 42 students from the school it hasn't been able to find.